Skip to main content

 Definition

-Hashing is a cryptographic operation that transforms a document of any size into a fixed-size digital fingerprint called a 'hash'.
-Any modification, even minor, of the document produces a completely different hash, thus guaranteeing the integrity of the file.
-Digital signatures rely on encrypting this hash with the signatory's private key.
+Hashing is a cryptographic operation that transforms a document of any size into a digital fingerprint of fixed size, called a "hash".
+Any modification, however minor, to the document produces a completely different hash, thus guaranteeing the integrity of the file.
+Digital signature relies on the encryption of this hash with the signatory''s private key.

 Ready to put these concepts into practice?